Light on Bone

 "Kathryn Lasky draws Georgia O’Keeffe’s New Mexico with her own skillful hand.
 The deftest of efforts, Light on Bone gives us a murder mystery as seen through the mind of a mid-century artist free enough from convention to catch what others miss.
 I couldn’t put it down."

 About the Author

 Kathryn Lasky is the award-winning author of many children’s books as well as several adult novels including Night Gardening and the Calista Jacobs mystery series.
-Her bestselling series The Owls of Ga’Hoole was made into a Warner Brothers movie The Legend of The Guardians directed by Zack Snyder.
-She is the recipient of a Newbery Honor award and twice winner of the National Jewish Book Award, as well as recognition from Amnesty International for her novel The Extra.
-Her books have been published in twenty different countries.
+Her bestselling series The Guardians of Ga’Hoole was made into a Warner Brothers movie Legend of the Guardians: The Owls of Ga'Hoole directed by Zack Snyder.
+She is the recipient of a Newbery Honor award and twice winner of the National Jewish Book Award, and has received recognition from Amnesty International for her novel The Extra.
+Her work has been translated into nineteen languages worldwide.